P4GAN/B8_Project/README.md

 The /Analysis/ folder contains Python files and Jupyter notebooks for track fitting from detector hits, as well as plots of tracking performance

-The /Report/ folder contains the LaTeX files for the final report
+The /Report/ folder contains the LaTeX files for the final [report](Report/B8_Report.pdf)

+The /Presentation/ folder contains the LaTeX files for the [presentation](Presentation/B8_Presentation.pdf) given about the project

 ## Setup